 Outpatient Treatment as a Step-Down Option

 Let’s say someone is taking part in a residential treatment program.
 They progress very well during therapy to the point their therapist believes they are nearing time for release.
-Instead of staying in residential care, the client might qualify to finish rehab in an outpatient environment, like a Colorado intensive outpatient program.
+Instead of staying in residential care, the client might qualify to finish rehab in an outpatient environment, like a CO outpatient rehab program.
 That’s what experts call a “step-down” in treatment.

 Here’s the thing.
 For the client’s benefit, it’s always preferable for rehab clinicians to assign clients to the least restrictive rehab program possible.
 If a client needs the protection of residential care, then that would be the proper treatment option.
 When residential care is more than is necessary, the client should have access to outpatient heroin rehab or drug rehab that fits their needs.